English 223, Sections 1&2: Survey of British Literature, 1789-present

 2. You will improve your understanding of the development of English literature from 1789 to the present within its historical context, so you will be able to list some of the characteristics of the literature in each period.

 3. We will work on your writing this semester.
-We will have writing workshops before the first essay is due, and you will be allowed to revise one of your essays.
+We will have writing workshops before the essay is due, and you will be allowed to revise that essay.
 You will gain some tools that will help you edit your own writing.

 Weekly Syllabus*

-Week 6 – October 1-3: Continued Romantics wrap-up.
-Introduction to the Victorians, Alfred Tennyson.
-(Discussion of paper topics & requirements)
+Week 6 – September 29-October 2: Romantics wrap-up.
+Introduction to the Victorians, Alfred Lord Tennyson.

 Week 9